-Before his death from cancer in 1981 at age 36, Marley received The United Nations Peace Medal of the Third World in 1978.
+In addition to selling millions of albums — his retrospective Legend has spent more than 570 weeks on the Billboard Top 200 chart since its 1984 debut—Marley received The United Nations Peace Medal of the Third World in 1978.
 He was posthumously inducted into the Rock and Roll Hall of Fame in 1994.
 The BBC proclaimed Marley’s “One Love” as Song of the Millennium.
-In 2001, Marley was awarded a Lifetime Achievement Award at the Grammys.
+And in 2001, Marley was awarded a Lifetime Achievement Award at the Grammys.

 When he was a small child, Marley seemed to have a knack for spooking people by successfully predicting their futures by reading their palms.
 At seven, after a year spent living in the ghettos of Kingston, he returned to his rural village and declared that his new destiny was to become a singer.
 From then on, he refused all requests to read palms.
 By his early teens, Marley was living in Kingston’s Trench Town, a desperately poor slum.

 He and his friends Bunny Livingston (given name, Neville O’Riley Livingston) and Peter Tosh (given name, Winston Hubert McIntosh) spent a lot of time listening to rhythm and blues on American radio stations.
 They named their band the Wailing Wailers (later shortened to the Wailers) because they were ghetto sufferers.
 As practicing Rastafarians, they grew their hair in dreadlocks and smoked ganja (marijuana) because they believed it to be a sacred herb that brought enlightenment.